-Supply chains matter.
 We make our fabric in the same city where we manufacture to reduce emissions from shipping.
-We also ship our pants using freight instead of via air, which is slower but significantly better for the planet.
+We also ship our pants using ocean freight instead of via air, which is slower but significantly better for the planet.

-The SheFly team works remotely and doesn’t have an office space which helps us reduce our transportation costs and overall carbon footprint.
+The SheFly team works remotely and has our headquarters in a co-working space which helps us reduce our transportation costs and overall carbon footprint.

 We are working on sourcing a fabric that is tough enough to hold up for years of repeated use and can be made from recycled materials.
 We are balancing the environmental benefit of using recycled fibers with needing to use more fossil fuels to ship these fabrics further.